danielkangel/ACM-Research-Coding-Challenge-S21/README.md

 I chose the GenomeDiagram subpackage from Biopython to create my diagram due to my prior experience with Python and the thorough [documentation](https://biopython.org/docs/dev/api/Bio.Graphics.GenomeDiagram.html#module-Bio.Graphics.GenomeDiagram).
 Also, Biopython has a friendly [tutorial](http://biopython.org/DIST/docs/tutorial/Tutorial.html#sec336) for the subpackage.

+## My Solution

+I created a basic circular diagram by parsing the genbank file, establishing a track for the diagram with an associated feature set, and reading in the gene data into the feature set.

 After I implemented a basic circular diagram, I noticed that the levels were wrong.
 Data was overlapping in the diagram, thus making it hard to view the start and endpoints.
-I created a new track/level in the diagram and added colors to further differentiate the data.
+I created a new track in the diagram and added colors to further differentiate the data.

 ## Diagram